hertogp/pfx/README.md

 Usually fast enough, but if you really feel the need for speed, you might want to look elsewhere.

-Ayway, enough downplay, here are some examples.
+Ayway, enough downplay, here are some more examples.

 ## Examples